Special Session: Spatial Simulation

 - hybrid models that integrate multiple modelling methods,

 Information: Call for Papers (as pdf-file)

-Contributions can either be submitted as full paper, extended abstract (deadline: February 1, 2018) or poster (deadline: May 1, 2018).
-Authors of accepted full papers and extended abstracts are invited to present and discuss their papers (15’+5’) in the special session.
+Contributions can either be submitted as full paper, short paper (deadline: February 1, 2018) or poster (deadline: May 1, 2018).
+Authors of accepted full papers and short papers are invited to present and discuss their papers (15’+5’) in the special session.
 Authors of accepted posters are invited for a lightning talk (5’).
-Full papers and extended abstracts will be published in the GI-Forum Journal (Open Access).
+Full papers and short papers will be published in the GI-Forum Journal (Open Access).